Dixonekip/Dixonekip/README.md

 ## I'm Dickson kiprop

-I’m a passionate digital content creator,love Python and ata analysis, and more.
+I’m a passionate digital content creator,love Python and data analysis, and more.

 ---